When To Inspect Trees

 If you have concerns, don’t hesitate to call on the services of a certified arborist to help you identify potential hazards.
-He or she can easily recognize signs that may not be noticeable to the homeowners, and can come up with viable solutions to any the problem.
+A trained professional can easily recognize tree safety warning signs that may not be noticeable to the homeowners.They can also can come up with viable solutions to any the problem.
 One of the most positive steps you can take, however, is to thoroughly inspect your trees after a storm, change of season, or high winds.
 There are several things to look for that may give you an idea about whether the tree is a potential accident waiting to happen.
 Make sure to take a good, hard look at all the trees you own, not just the one that is in close proximity to the house or roof.

 Check first to see if the tree is leaning more than it used to, and which direction it is leaning.
 Does it seem to be closer to the roof than before, or was it always that way?
 Take note of any broken branches or limbs, especially if you have had severe storms lately.
 Splits in the trunk can indicate a hazard because the tree has the potential for falling.
 Does the tree show signs of leaves falling earlier than normal for your area?
 Are there parts of the tree that already have no leaves?
 These signs all point to the fact that you really should call a tree care expert to help you out.
 Prevention is the best way to avoid accidents from hazardous trees.
 Of course, if the tree is located in an isolated area of your yard, even if it falls it will cause only a little damage.
 It’s the ones that are close that you really have to worry about.